OpenMS/pyopenms-docs/docs/source/ms_data.rst

 tutorial. :py:class:`~.MSSpectrum` is a container for 1-dimensional peak data (a container of :py:class:`~.Peak1D`).
 You can access these objects directly, by using an iterator or indexing.
-Meta-data is accessible through inheritance of the :py:class:`~.SpectrumSettings` objects which handles meta data of a :term:`mass spectrum`.
+Meta-data is accessible through inheritance of the :py:class:`~.SpectrumSettings` objects which handles meta data of a mass spectrum.

 In the following example program, a :py:class:`~.MSSpectrum` is filled with peaks, sorted according to mass-to-charge ratio and a selection of peak positions is displayed.

-First we create a :term:`mass spectrum` and insert peaks with descending mass-to-charge ratios:
+First we create a mass spectrum and insert peaks with descending mass-to-charge ratios:

 .. code-block:: python
     :linenos: